red-data-tools/red_amber/doc/DataFrame.md

     2 :bill_length_mm double   165 [39.1, 39.5, 40.3, nil, 36.7, ... ], 2 nils
     ```

-- booleans as a argument
+- Booleans as a argument

   `pick(booleans)` accepts booleans as a argument in an Array.
 Booleans must be same length as `n_keys`.